 - Parents say

 - Kids say

 What's the story?

-As this animated movie begins, proud and loving trumpeter swans Father (voiced by Jason Alexander) and Mother (voiced by Mary Steenburgen) are awaiting the hatching of their new children.
+As THE TRUMPET OF THE SWAN begins, proud and loving trumpeter swans Father (voiced by Jason Alexander) and Mother (voiced by Mary Steenburgen) are awaiting the hatching of their new children.
 The young cygnets are all they dreamed of, except for Louie, who is mute.
-Louie can't express his feelings without words, or attract a mate without a trumpeting sound.
-Louie turns to human friend named Sam, who takes him to school so that his teacher Mrs. Hammerbottom (voiced by Carol Burnett) can teach him to read and write.
+Louie can't express his feelings without words or attract a mate without a trumpeting sound.
+Louie turns to a human friend named Sam, who takes him to school so that his teacher Mrs. Hammerbottom (voiced by Carol Burnett) can teach him to read and write.
 Father tries to steal a trumpet from a musical instrument store.
 Even though he knows stealing is wrong, he feels he must to help his son.
-Louie's skill at reading and writing doesn't do him any good with the swans, who can't understand him, but he does find a sweet girl swan named Serena who understands him without words.
+Louie's skill at reading and writing doesn't do him any good with the swans, who can't understand him, but he does find a sweet girl swan named Serena (Reese Witherspoon) who understands him without words.
 But he can't settle down with Serena until he puts his father's heart at rest by finding a way to pay for the trumpet.
 After many adventures, Louie and Serena are able to live happily ever after.

 Is it any good?

 Most of E.B.
 White's elegant language is missing, and the animation is nowhere near Disney-level, but this version of the story is still a very good family movie with much to enjoy and talk about.
 Parents will enjoy identifying the many celebrities providing the voices, and kids will like the friendly characters and cheer for Louie to finally find his voice.
 Kids who have read the book can debate which version of The Trumpet of the Swan they prefer, and kids who haven't read the book may be inspired to do so.